 Religious Studies Students Have Global Perspectives

 - Religious Studies students have most recently studied abroad in Denmark, France, Ghana, Hawaii, India, Israel, Italy, Japan, Jordan, New Zealand, Scotland, Senegal, Spain, Switzerland, and Turkey, as well as with Semester at Sea.

 - Students have recently conducted research at the Sikh Gurudwara of North Carolina, yoga centers in India and the US, at the Schomburg Center for Black Culture in New York City, and within the Interfaith Worker Justice movement.

 - They have served as interns at the High Museum in Atlanta, Planned Parenthood in Durham, NC, and the Holocaust Memorial Museum in Washington, DC.

 - Our students study and speak a variety of languages, including Arabic, French, German, Greek, Hebrew, Hindi, Latin, Spanish, and Tamil.

 - Many of our graduates eventually work and live internationally, in places such as Germany, France, India, Japan, Sri Lanka, and Rwanda.
 Domestically our students are in locations as varied as Asheville, Atlanta, Boston, Charlotte, Chicago, New York, Seattle, and DC.

 Religious Studies Students Become Successful Graduates

-Recent graduates have been accepted to top graduate programs at Duke Divinity School, Elon School of Law, Emory’s Candler School of Theology, Harvard Divinity School, Indiana University Bloomington, Princeton Theological Seminary, University of Chicago’s School of Divinity, University of North Carolina School of Law, University of Washington, Vanderbilt University, and Wake Forest School of Divinity.
+Recent graduates have recently been accepted to top graduate programs at Duke Divinity School, Elon School of Law, Emory’s Candler School of Theology, Harvard Divinity School, Indiana University Bloomington, Princeton Theological Seminary, University of Chicago’s School of Divinity, University of North Carolina School of Law, University of Washington, Vanderbilt University, and Wake Forest School of Divinity.

-Our students pursue careers in a variety of fields, including law, museum education, non-profit fundraising and management, chaplaincy, library science, social work, international human resources, secondary education, school counseling, the restaurant industry, and university teaching.
+Our students pursue careers in a variety of fields, including law, museum education, non-profit fundraising and management, chaplaincy, library science, social work, international human resources, secondary education, school counseling, the restaurant industry, publishing, environmental advocacy, and university teaching.

 Religious Studies Faculty Are Engaged Scholars/Teachers/Mentors

-Associate Professor Amy Allocco is an ethnographer who researches the religions of South Asia, particularly Hinduism and everyday religion in India.
+Associate Professor Amy Allocco is an ethnographer who researches the religions of South Asia, particularly Hinduism, gender and everyday religion in India.